 SENTINEL stocks and SENTINEL/LongSword rifles around the world.

-Accepts AICS 5 or 10 rd as well as AW 10rd magazines
+Accepts AICS pattern 5 or 10 rd magazines.

 Gallery of the Mk-1 DBM hardware.

 Click on image for notes and larger view

 List and links for distributors as well as top tier builders that are using this hardware will be compiled below.